phenology/springtime/docs/experiments.md

 range of [machine learning
 methods](https://springtime.readthedocs.io/en/latest/models/) with it.

-Note that a "recipe" is a file with `yaml` extension.
+Note that a "recipe" is a file in [yaml format](https://yaml.org/).

 ??? example "Model comparison usecase"
     ```yaml